West American Digest System: How it works

-Each case published in a West reporter is evaluated by an editor who identifies the points of law cited or explained in the case.
-The editor places the summaries of the points of law covered in the case at the beginning of the case.
+Each case published in a West reporter is evaluated by a West "attorney-editor" who identifies and summarizes the points of law cited or explained in the case.
+The attorney-editor places the summaries of the points of law covered in the case at the beginning of the case.
 These summaries are usually a paragraph long, and are called headnotes.
 Each headnote is then assigned a topic and key number.
 The headnotes are arranged according to their topic and key number in multi-volume sets of books called Digests.
 A digest serves as a subject index to the case law published in West reporters.
 Headnotes are merely editorial guides to the points of law discussed or used in the cases, and the headnotes themselves are not legal authority.

 West publishes West's Analysis of American Law, which is a complete guide to the topic and key number system, and it is revised periodically.

 Print digest

 In print, a digest works like an encyclopedia, in that the topics are listed in alphabetical order and printed on the spines.
 The "Descriptive Word Index" provides guidance as to the proper topics and key numbers.

 The digest system includes digests for the individual states (except for Delaware, Nevada and Utah).
-The U.S. Supreme Court, Bankruptcy Courts, Federal Claims Court, and military courts each have an individual digest, as well as their decisions being included in the Federal Practice Digest with the notes of decisions from the federal District Courts and Courts of Appeals.
+The U.S. Supreme Court, the Court of Federal Claims, bankruptcy courts, and military courts each have an individual digest, and all their decisions are also included in the Federal Practice Digest together with the notes of decisions from the federal District Courts and Courts of Appeals.
 Digests are also published for West's National Reporter System.
 Specialty subject digests exist, such as the Education Law Digest, and the Social Security Digest.

 For nationwide research, about once a month, West publishes a General Digest volume, which incorporates classified digest notes from all reporters of the West National Reporter System.
 These are then cumulated into a Decennial Digest.
-Decennial implies that this occurs every ten years, but in the past several decades, there have been Decennial Digest Parts I and II (the 11th Series now has Part III), so the cumulation is now more frequent.
+Decennial implies that this occurs every ten years, but in the past several decades, there have been Decennial Digest Parts I and II (the 11th Series now has Part III, so the cumulation is now more frequent.
 However, the various Decennial Digests are not cumulated.
 Thus, completing such a search over several decades requires consulting the Decennial Digests, and then updating that work with the most recent series of the General Digest.

 Some of the state and topical digests are revised to include the first cases in the jurisdiction, while the spines of the books of some of the other digests indicate that they are from "1933 to date," for instance, indicating that one must consult a prior series for references to earlier cases.
 The state, federal, regional, and topical digests are updated by interim pamphlets, pocket parts, replacement volumes, or a new series.